BMW 2 Series (F22)

 The first generation of the coupé and convertible range of the BMW 2 Series subcompact executive car consists of the BMW 2 Series (F22) for the coupé version and BMW 2 Series (F23) for the convertible version.
-The F22/F23 was in production from November 2013 through 2021 and is often collectively referred to as the F22.
+The F22 was in production from November 2013 through 2021, F23 2014 through 2021, and is often collectively referred to as the F22.

 The F22 was released as the successor to the E82 1 Series coupé and E88 1 Series convertible.
-It is currently produced in Leipzig, previously alongside the F20 1 Series hatchback range.
+It was produced in Leipzig, alongside the F20 1 Series hatchback.

 The high-performance F87 M2 model was produced in the coupe body style.
 It is powered by the BMW N55 and BMW S55 turbocharged inline-six engines.

 The United States was the most popular market for the 2 Series, accounting for one-third of all sales, followed by Germany and Great Britain.